jaylac2000/Apollo-Network/PrivatePlugins/StaffStatus/README.md

 # StaffStatus

-Using the command /staff you can see all staff members who are eithe online or offline
+Using the command /staff you can see all staff members who are either online or offline

 -------------------------------------------------